This post has been updated with new links and refreshed content.

-Imagine you’re online, minding your own business, reading an article about some recent events, and a banner ad for Lululemon pops up, reminding you about the running jacket that you chose not to buy last week while you were browsing online during your lunch break.
+Imagine you’re online, minding your own business, reading an article about some recent events, and a banner ad for Lululemon pops up.
+The ad reminds you of the running jacket that you chose not to buy last week while you were browsing online during your lunch break.

 You’re being followed around by websites that you’ve previously visited.